ohbm/ossig/content/elections/index.md

 If open-science excites you and you want to help push its frontiers, please consider applying for a position in the OS SIG!

-Early career researchers (Link to SIG), BIPOC, LGBTQ+ (Link to SIG), and people from outside Europe and North America especially encouraged to apply!
+[Early career researchers](https://www.ohbmtrainees.com/), BIPOC, LGBTQ+, and people from outside Europe and North America especially encouraged to apply!

 All OS_SIG members have reduced or no-cost registration for OHBM 2021!